typelevel/cats/docs/src/main/tut/kleisli.md

 }
 ```

-We have two independent modules, a `Db` and a `Service` (presumably this is a service that will read from a
+We have two independent modules, a `Db` (allowing access to a database) and a `Service` (supporting an API to provide
-database and expose the data at some endpoint).
+data over the web).
 Both depend on their own configuration parameters.
-Neither know
+Neither know or care about the other, as it
-or care about the other, as it should be.
+should be.
 However our application needs both of these modules to work.
-It is
+It is plausible we then have a more global
-plausible we then have a more global application configuration.
+application configuration.

 ```tut
 case class AppConfig(dbConfig: DbConfig, serviceConfig: ServiceConfig)